jmrr/phd_thesis/Corrections/list_of_changes.md

   particular, for Figures 1, 2, 11, 19, 25, 34, 41, 42, 46, 48.

 23. Remove on page2 the sentence “In recent years …. at all”
+  - [x] I have removed the vague sentence and rewritten that paragraph, also according to the Introduction rewriting specified in #3.

 24. Define “feature” and “descriptor”